wenzstev/personal-site/_posts/2020-12-12-How-To-Deploy-Simple-Mern.md

 This isn't a primer for React, so I'm going to assume that you know what `useEffect` and `useState` are.
 If not, you can check out [this guide to hooks in the official React documentation](https://reactjs.org/docs/hooks-intro.html).
 You can also check out [this introduction to React](https://reactjs.org/docs/hooks-intro.html) if you're totally new to the framework.

-Suffice to say, this component creates a piece of state called "message" and on initialization, requests content from an api endpoint.
+Suffice to say, this component creates a piece of state called "`message`" and on initialization requests content from an api endpoint.
 This is the same endpoint that our backend is listening from (port 5002, "`/api`").
-When it recieves a response, it uses the `setMessage` function to store the message in our piece of state.
+When it recieves a response, it uses the `setMessage()` function to store the message in our piece of state.

 Finally, the function returns a piece of JSX.
-We use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to either outpot the message, or "Loading..." to show that we are still requesting something from the backend.
+We use [conditional rendering](https://reactjs.org/docs/conditional-rendering.html) to either outpot the message or "Loading..." to show that we are still requesting something from the backend.

 And that's it!
 Now it's time to actually run the thing.
 I do this using two different command lines: one for the frontend and one for the backend.
 On your first command line, navigate to your backend server and intialize the backend with your `nodemon` command: